InternationalSchoolAberdeen/aiproject/index.md

 <br />

+# 💡 What is the DeepText?
+> **DeepText** is an `artificial intelligence (AI)` algorithm that interprets english language and english grammatical structures and creates outputs based on parameters such as length and topic.
+>
+> The goal of the project is to create an AI that can create poems and stories based on webpages and articles that we specify.
+The idea is that we can pass the AI information and articles about climate change and have it write stories and poems based on that specific topic.
+>
+> If you are interested in the project, check out `Project` link above, for more reading about the software that was used to create this project, see [here](https://www.tensorflow.org/learn) or to learn more about natural language processing, see [here](https://towardsdatascience.com/natural-language-processing-with-tensorflow-e0a701ef5cef?gi=72765e5779df)

 # 🧠 Output of the [DeepText](https://github.com/71xn/DeepText) Natural Language Generator

+> Listed below are the outputs from the algorithm, updated every time we run a new tests.
+Tests can take multiple hours or days to run.
+Check back again soon to see more outputs.

 ## 🐍 Mk 3 Model - Pass 2 - 50 Epochs - `14/05/2021`